-We model prosecutors as being a mix of attentive (that is, motivated by social concerns of pursuing justice) and inattentive (that is, motivated by winning, independent of whether the defendant is actually guilty or innocent), wherein a high-quality prosecutor is more likely to be attentive than a low-quality prosecutor.
-We also assume that an attentive prosecutor is more diligent in discerning whether a witness is reliable or unreliable (the latter type of witness causing the prosecutor to lose the case at trial).
-Thus, the preferences of the prosecutor over serving justice versus winning cases acts as one channel that affects the likelihood of conviction of innocent defendants, while the diligence of the prosecutor acts as a second channel, one that affects deterrence.
-In equilibrium, if P is high-quality as compared with low-quality: 1) convictions of innocent defendants are less likely; 2) convictions of guilty defendants are more likely; 3) the probability of a dropped case for a defendant of unknown type is more likely; 4) the probability of an acquittal of a defendant of unknown type is lower; and 5) if the police are sufficiently accurate in their arrests, the probability of a conviction of a defendant of unknown type is higher.
+We model prosecutors as being a mixture of attentive and inattentive, wherein an attentive prosecutor pursues justice, whereas an inattentive prosecutor simply pursues convictions.
+Moreover, an attentive prosecutor is more diligent in discerning whether a witness is reliable or unreliable (the latter type of witness causes the prosecutor to lose the case at trial).
+Our underlying type space concerns the quality (high versus low) of prosecutors, with a high-quality prosecutor being more likely to be attentive than a low-quality prosecutor.
+We show that the prosecutor's preferences over serving justice versus winning cases acts as one channel that affects the likelihood of conviction of innocent defendants, while the diligence of the prosecutor acts as a second channel, one that affects deterrence.
+In equilibrium, if P is high-quality as compared with low-quality: 1) unjust convictions are less likely; and 2) just convictions are more likely.
+Moreover, for a randomly-chosen defendant of unknown type: 3) the probability that the case is dropped is higher; 4) the probability that the defendant is acquitted is lower; and 5) if police are sufficiently accurate in their arrests, then the probability that the defendant is convicted is higher.

-We examine the net loss function for the RMV, which is comprised of the expected harm from being a victim, the expected cost of being falsely arrested, the expected tax burden for supporting the legal system, and the expected net benefit from being a witness who chooses whether to come forward to testify as to the observed guilt or innocence of the defendant.
+We examine the representative majority voter's expected net loss function, which is comprised of the expected harm from being a victim, the expected cost of being falsely arrested, the expected tax burden for supporting the legal system, and the expected net benefit from being a witness who chooses whether to come forward to testify as to the observed guilt or innocence of the defendant.
 We show that this loss function is decreasing in the quality of the prosecutor; this is shown under a natural assumption that the magnitude of the harm from being a victim of a crime outweighs the expected benefit, net of costs, from being a witness with probability ω .
 The monotonicity of the loss function, in turn, provides a cutoff for the retention/replacement decision to be made by the RMV (or the planner).
 We consider alternative timing specifications regarding voting versus learning the voter's future value of the benefit of crime, and we consider alternative welfare functions, depending upon whether the criminal's expected benefits and/or costs are included or excluded in the analysis.